-From the Louvre to Sheikh Zayed Grand Mosque, not forgetting coffee & cake sprinkled with gold, here’s my top 5 things to do during a weekend in Abu Dhabi.
+From the Louvre to Sheikh Zayed Grand Mosque, not forgetting coffee & cake sprinkled with gold, here are my top 5 things to do during a weekend in Abu Dhabi.

 1. Find out the story behind the world’s largest rug